-As a very important invention in history, the emergence of batteries has indeed solved many problems, and the 18650 battery is the oldest Type.
-As a lithium battery still widely used at present, its safety is particularly important.
+As a very important invention in history, the emergence of batteries has indeed solved many problems, and the 18650 battery is the oldest but commonly seen Type.
+Since lithium battery still widely used at present, its safety is particularly important.

-Lithium battery charge control is divided into two phases.
+18650 Lithium battery charge control is divided into two phases.
 The first phase is constant current charging.
 When the battery voltage is lower than 4.2 V, the charger will charge with a constant current.

 When the battery voltage reaches 4.2 V, due to the characteristics of the lithium battery, if the voltage is high, it will be damaged, the charger will fix the voltage at 4.2 V, and the charging current will gradually decrease when the current When it is reduced to a certain value (usually when 1/10 sets the current), the charging circuit is cut off, the charging completion indicator is on, and charging is completed.